placy2/telegramBot/README.md

 ### Goal/Updates

-10/4: Basic sending of popular posts working.
-Future work will be directed at building a test suite and refining the functionality slightly.
-Can be improved with quasi-TDD from that point.
+10/4: Basic sending of popular posts/specific filtered posts (hardcoded) working.

+11/2: Working on abstracted bot command, something like `/getposts 10 subreddit(s) searchTerm(s)` to allow for basic title searching in a specific subreddit.
+Ideally, it will take 1 or more arguments for subreddit and 0 or more arguments for searchTerms, although multi-term handling will be decided later.